Copyright House respects your privacy rights and is committed to ensuring that your personal data and information is protected.

 What are “Cookies”?

 Cookies are small files which are stored on a user's computer.
 They are designed to hold a modest amount of data specific to a particular client and website, and can be accessed either by the web server or the client computer.
 This allows the server to deliver a page tailored to a particular user, or the page itself can contain some script which is aware of the data in the cookie and so is able to carry information from one visit to the website (or related site) to the next.

 All Cookies used on/by this website are in accordance with current UK and EU Cookies law.

-This website operated on the basis of an implied consent policy.
+This website is operated on the basis of an implied consent policy.
 This means that we assume if you visit the website with your browser settings set to accept Cookies that you are happy with their usage.
-If you are not satisfied you should not use this site or delete these Cookies at the end of your visit.
+If you are not satisfied you should not use this site or delete those Cookies at the end of your visit.

-Here at this website, we place the following Cookies:
+We place the following Cookies:

 Session Cookies are used to remember when you log in and also for the purchase of goods and/or services.
 Disabling these cookies will stop this functionality from working correctly.

 You can chose to delete any Cookies at any time, however you may lose any information that enables you to access the website more quickly and efficiently.

 It is highly recommended that you keep your internet browser up-to-date and that you consult the help and guidance proved by the developers of your internet browser if you are unsure about adjusting your privacy settings.

 Copyright House will only use your personal data for the purposes for which we collected it for, unless we reasonably consider that we need to use it for another reason, and that reason is compatible with the original purpose.